Padgate Medical Centre will be providing the Influenza vaccination from week commencing 10th September 2018

 As part of this, the way repeat prescriptions are ordered is changing.

 Following the lead of other CCG colleagues in our footprint area, a staged pilot programme will commence involving seven GP practices.
 These are Padgate, Culcheth Health Centre , Appleton, Chapelford, Holes Lane, Greenbank and Westbrook surgeries.
-The pilot will be introduced in phases, with Padgate being the first to go live from 1st March with the other practices following.

 This will mean that pharmacies that dispense for the pilot sites will not be able to reorder repeat prescriptions for patients and patients will be required to order them directly from their GP practice from their go live date.
 Patients are advised to speak to their pharmacy about collection and delivery options.